vsrinivas/fuchsia/dart.md

 Additionally, projects may request third-party dependencies to be imported through the following procedure:
 1. create a `dart_dependencies.yaml` file in the project
-1. add some dependencies in that file:
+1. add the desired dependencies in that file:
 ```
 name: my_project
 dependencies: